-Data protection at the EUDA website
+Personal data protection at the EUDA

 The European Union Drugs Agency (EUDA), which on 2 July 2024 officially succeeded the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), takes very seriously the protection of data it holds on individuals.
 It implements Regulation (EU) No 2018/1725 of the European Parliament and of the Council of 23 October 2018 (European Union Data Protection Regulation – EUDPR), which lays down the rules on how all the European Union institutions and bodies, such as the EUDA, shall treat the personal data they hold on individuals.